irfanshehzadsandhu/logseq/pages/ReviewMoazzamCode.md

 - TODO Why import is in js ?
 For example import { router as documentRoutes } from './Routes/Document.js' .
 Remove js
 - TODO Bearer is still in token
 - TODO Also there are un used lines e.g import koaBody from 'koa-body';
-- TODO What are these lines doing ? passport.use('jwt', jwtStrategy); and passport.use('refresh', refreshStrategy);
+- TODO What are these lines doing ? passport.use('jwt', jwtStrategy); and passport.use('refresh', refreshStrategy); These are for access token generation and refresh token .
+This code still needs to be refactor
 - TODO Why import CustomError from "../../Infrastructure/Error/CustomError.js"; is in custom Error ?
 Self RND on this point .
 - TODO Remove console.log and use proper logger
 - DONE Understand how await next(); works ?
 [Reference](https://itnext.io/how-koa-middleware-works-f4386b5573c)
 - TODO What is AttachUserInfo?
 - TODO Still tag route ?
 - TODO Why we are not throwing error instead of this `return ctx.state.result = AppResult.Err(new errors.Unauthorized('Kindly check provided token'))`
-- TODO There should be AppResult in GlobalResponseHandler
+- TODO There should be AppResult in GlobalResponseHandler.
+Need to look one more time
 - TODO There should be separate dto file for each dto
 - TODO What is zip.ts file in Utils/zip.ts
 - TODO Why RedisClient in utils ?